 - Creamy aloo gobi - If you are serving this as a main course over rice, you can also add 2 tablespoon of Greek yogurt or sour cream at the end of cooking.

-- Saute - In a saute pan or large skillet on medium heat, add the oil and onions.
-Saute the onions until almost translucent.
+- Sauté - Add the oil and onions in a saute pan or large skillet on medium heat.
+Sauté the onions until almost translucent.
 Then, add the grated ginger and minced garlic along with curry leaves.
-Saute for 2 minutes more.
+Sauté for 2 minutes more.

 Pro tip - You can also add ½ teaspoon of mustard seeds and cumin powder to the oil for a smokey flavor.